austinschrader/friday-webapp-project/README.md

 2. Navigate to the folder where it downloaded
 3. Now open your terminal and navigate to ForSale.Solution > ForSale.Tests
 4. Type in `dotnet restore` to download necessary packages
+5. Navigate to ForSale.Solution > ForSale
-5. Then type in `dotnet run` to run the application
+6. Then type in `dotnet run` to run the application
-6. Congratulations, this is the program!
+7. Congratulations, this is the program!

 ## Specs